 PRS for Music is home to the Performing Right Society (PRS) and the Mechanical-Copyright Protection Society (MCPS), so you also have the option to join as a member of both, or as member of either.
-The society that you join will depend on the royalties you’d like to collect.
+The society that you join will depend on the royalties you’d like to earn.

 PRS represents performing rights and collects royalties for the performance of its members’ work.